Two-Loop Anomalous Dimensions in the LEFT: Dimension-Six Four-Fermion Operators in NDR: Evanescent Operator Basis

 The set of evanescent operators used to complete the JMS operator basis in the NDR scheme corresponds to $a_{\text{ev}}, b_{\text{ev}}, c_{\text{ev}}, \cdots =1$ in~\cite{Dekens:2019ept}, which is equivalent to the method of ``greek projections''~\cite{Tracas:1982gp,Buras:2000if}.
 This choice also matches the evanescent basis used in~\cite{Buras:1992tc,Buras:1992zv,Ciuchini:1993vr}.
 For simplicity, we refrain from displaying the full form of the evanescent basis, but instead present the general structures built out of generic fermion fields $\psi_{i,j,k,l}$.
 The evanescent structures read:

 The chirally-flipped sectors are obtained via $P_L \leftrightarrow P_R$.
-The symbol $\sim$ is just and equal sign except in the case of four-quark operators, where each structure leads to two evanescent operators, for example:
+The symbol $\sim$ is just an equal sign except in the case of four-quark operators, where each structure leads to two evanescent operators, for example:

 An evanescent basis defined in this manner together with analogous structures for each flavor ensures that the basis is ``flavor-universal'', as argued in Section \ref{sec:Penguin Reconstruction}.
 Let us also note that any linear combination of the evanescent basis ($E_i' = M_{ij}E_j$) involving no physical operators, leaves the physical anomalous dimensions unchanged.
 Therefore, any choice of evanescent operators based on the above defined evanescent structures defines a completely equivalent renormalization scheme.